zeux/meshoptimizer/gltf/README.md

 gltfpack can also compress textures using Basis Universal format stored in a KTX2 container (`-tc` flag, requires support for `KHR_texture_basisu`).
 Textures can also be embedded into `.bin`/`.glb` output using `-te` flag.

+When working with glTF files that contain point clouds, gltfpack automatically processes the point cloud data to reduce the download size to the extent possible.
+In addition to aforementioned compression options (either `-c` or `-cc` are recommended), gltfpack can also prune point clouds to provide a more uniform density when `-si` option is used.

 ## Decompression

 When using compressed files, [js/meshopt_decoder.js](https://github.com/zeux/meshoptimizer/blob/master/js/meshopt_decoder.js) or `js/meshopt_decoder.module.js` needs to be loaded to provide the WebAssembly decoder module like this: